abhinav2308/abhinav2308/README.md

 ## 💡 Fun Facts

-- 😄 Pronouns: he/him/his
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Caffeine can get you high!
+- ⚡ Fun fact: The average IT professional spends more time troubleshooting Wi-Fi issues than drinking their morning coffee!
 - 🎤 Enjoy sharing knowledge at tech events and mentoring peers

 ---